Let’s Do Haiku!

 Below are examples of haiku written by Grade Five students using the theme of “in the garden.”

 By Katherine X.

-Chris Colderley is an educator in Burlington, Ontario.
+Chris Colderley is an educator in Burlington, ON.
 He is a 2012 Book-In-A-Day International Fellow, and has conducted several workshops on using poetry in the classroom.
-His poetry has appeared in Möbius: The Poetry Magazine, Maple Tree Literary Supplement, and Tower Poetry.
+His poetry has appeared in Möbius, The Poetry Magazine; Maple Tree Literary Supplement; and Tower Poetry.